 How does it Affect Gaming?

-However, most smartphones companies are feature high refresh rate in smartphones.
+However, most smartphones companies are featuring a high refresh rate in smartphones.
 Like Poco X2 have 120 Hz of a refresh, One Plus Nord have 90 Hz with Amoled Display.
 Thereby scrolling or daily usage experience be different from normal refresh rate display.